1080° Avalanche

-1080° Avalanche is a snowboarding video game for the GameCube, developed by Nintendo's in-house development studio, Nintendo Software Technology, and published by Nintendo.
-It was released in 2003 in Europe and North America, and in Japan on January 22, 2004.
+1080° Avalanche is a snowboarding video game developed by Nintendo Software Technology and published by Nintendo for the GameCube.
+It was released on November 28, 2003, in Europe, on December 1, 2003, in North America, and on January 22, 2004, in Japan.
 Avalanche is a sequel to the 1998 video game 1080° Snowboarding for the Nintendo 64.

 In contrast to similar snowboarding games such as the SSX series, the game emphasizes more on downhill racing than stunts and tricks.
 Gameplay can output in 480p and Dolby Pro Logic II and supports four players on one GameCube as well as LAN play with up to four GameCubes.

 Gameplay

 Similar to 1080° Snowboarding, gameplay focuses on racing more than performing stunts.
 There are differences between this game and Snowboarding, with one being the Avalanche - the final event of every Match Race challenge is a daredevil run through an avalanche-prone trail where the player has to outrun an avalanche that starts in the middle of the run or even at the very start.
 In over 20 courses, the players can compete in the main Match mode, along with Trick Attack, Time Trial and Gate modes.

 Unlike the first game, each rider has unique boards, and up to three new boards for each character can be unlocked along with bonus boards, which are surreal objects replacing the snowboard, such as a penguin or a NES controller.